 - Wait until you are alone with your partner to bring up the issue again.

 Take a Backseat

 Being a stepparent often involves putting the needs of everyone else before yours.
-Your partner will be in need of a lot of support as she helps her child through this difficult time.
+Your partner will be in need of a lot of support as they help their child through this difficult time.
 Children are not always equipped to deal with negative emotions and major life changes, so they are in need of extra support as well.
-By following the lead of your partner in terms of discipline and your stepchild in terms of bonding, the child can feel more in control of his life with less blame to place on you.
+By following your partner's lead with regard to discipline, and your stepchild's lead in terms of bonding, the child can feel more in control of their life with less blame to place on you.

 Follow the Child's Lead

 Oftentimes, children are the ones required to undergo the most change when a parent remarries.
 They may not have asked for this to happen and might not want to be involved in such a major change.
 The child's pace in creating a relationship with a stepparent should be your guide.

 - Wait until the child initiates affection.